jkk/cantata/README.md

 ## Playground Project

 A playground project, which uses a fully fleshed out version of the movie store schema, with lots of fake data, is available in the __[cantata-sample](https://github.com/jkk/cantata-sample)__ repo.
+The README has lots of example queries.

 ## Quick Reference